Skip to main content

 Customize your L10 Agenda

 Not all teams run EOS/BOS or their L10 meetings by the book.
-Strety gives you the option to set custom durations for each section, toggle on/off sections, reorder sections, and even add custom sections to your L10 agendas so you can fully control what gets discussed in the most important meeting of your week
+Strety gives you the option to set custom durations for each section and/or reorder sections

 Run the L10